• Products

 Our View

-The US stock market has reached its highest concentration level in more than 50 years, with the top 10 stocks comprising a weighting of 35.9%.1 While there’s always an urge to proclaim “this time is different,” market history tells us that while the plot may change, the story often ends the same.
-We’ll examine how the top 10 stocks have historically performed after they’ve attained their current levels of concentration and valuations, and why the aftermath of this story could be quite messy.
+The US stock market has reached its highest concentration level in 60 years, with the top 10 stocks comprising a weighting of 39.7%.1 While there’s always an urge to proclaim “this time is different,” market history tells us that while the plot may change, the story often ends the same.

 Observations

-1. The weight of the top 10 stocks has been increasing at a much higher rate than their earnings; this has created a gap between their earnings and weights (FIGURE 1).
+1. The weights of the top 10 stocks have been rising much faster than their earnings, creating a widening gap between the two (FIGURE 1).

 • The last time a gap of this magnitude appeared was at the height of the dot-com bubble and, before that, the Nifty Fifty bubble of the late 1960s.